-1.2 About Open Networks
+About Open Networks

 Britain's energy landscape is changing, and new smart technologies are changing the way we interact with the energy system.
-Our Open Networks project is transforming the way our energy networks operate.
+Our Open Networks programme is transforming the way our energy networks operate.
 New smart technologies are challenging the traditional way we generate, consume and manage electricity, and the energy networks are making sure that these changes benefit everyone.

-ENA's Open Networks Project is key to enabling the delivery of Net Zero by:
+ENA's Open Networks programme is key to enabling the delivery of Net Zero by:

-opening local flexibility markets to demand response, renewable energy and new low-carbon technology and removing barriers to participation providing opportunities for these flexible resources to connect to our networks faster opening data to allow these flexible resources to identify the best locations to invest delivering efficiencies between the network companies to plan and operate secure efficient networks
+opening local flexibility markets to demand response, renewable energy and new low-carbon technology and removing barriers to participation providing opportunities for these flexible resources to connect to our networks faster opening data to allow these flexible resources to identify the best locations to invest delivering efficiencies between the network companies to plan and operate secure efficient networks We're helping transition to a smart, flexible system that connects large-scale energy generation right down to the solar panels and electric vehicles installed in homes, businesses and communities right across the country.
+This is often referred to as the smart grid.